MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-totals-grouping.md

 ---
-title: Query Totals and Grouping
+title: Aggregating data in query objects
 description: Do calculations on the fields of a column and return the calculated value in the dataset.
 Know the Dynamics NAV Total methods for running queries. ms.date: 05/03/2024 ms.topic: conceptual
 author: jswymer
 ---

-# Aggregating Data in Query Objects
+# Aggregating data in query objects

 In a query object, you can use the [Method property](properties/devenv-method-property.md) to do a calculation on the fields of a column and return the calculated value in the dataset.
 For example, you can sum all the fields in a column or find the average value.
 The `Method` property is set on `column` controls and can be set to any of the following aggregate methods.